If you would like to have funds sent to us in memory of a loved one, please use one of the following options:

 Emalie Fogg, died 07/25/13 at the age of 27, in New Hampshire.

 Emalie Elizabeth Fogg, age 27, died July 25, 2013, surrounded by a loving family in Whitefield, N.H.

 Emalie was born, Sept.
 26, 1985, to Amy and Brian Fogg, during Hurricane Gloria.
 Her birth was as traumatic as the weather and it didn’t take long for the family to learn that she had cerebral palsy.
 They said she would never crawl, she crawled.
 They said she would never walk, she walked.

-Emalie’s previous good health declined suddenly and she struggled with conflicting diagnosis.
-Emma was forced to choose between her valued independence in D.C., and the loving support of family in NH.
+Emalie’s previous good health declined suddenly and she struggled with a conflicting diagnosis.
+Emma was forced to choose between her valued independence in D.C. and the loving support of family in NH.
 She came home to comfort and be comforted by her loved ones.

 Though she was hardly ever at rest and quite noisy at times, we will say “Rest in Peace” for her body but “Shine On” for her soul.
 We will watch for glimpses of her huge grin in every sunrise and gorgeous red hair in every sunset.